the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 	- Itinerant Preachers and Religious Texts have been made **inaccessible.**
 - Misc.
 	- Missionary Zeal renamed to Philosophic Debates.

+Specialist Changes:
+- Administrators are adjusted to +2 Culture while active and no longer give Happiness.

 Promotion Changes:
 - Forage was the second worst offender of OP promotions, and the nerfs are appropriately severe: it awards 67% less Science per kill and no longer gives extra XP.
 Instead it adds minor healing bonuses in Rubble/Ruins tiles.